SOPRA-Group-17/sopra-fs-20-group17-client/README.md

 - **Validation:** The user must validate if the given clues are Valid or Invalid and which clues are similar to each other.

 - **Evaluation:** On this screen the user can evaluate if the guesser guessed correct or not.
-Also shown is his current and if the clue he gave was valid.
+Also shown is his current score and if the clue he gave was valid.

 After evaluation a new round starts if the game is not finished yet, else the user gets redirected to the End screen.